elisionfr/Puissance4/README.md

 - Launcher : Can launch other programs
 - 4Chain : A game copyinh the Connect4 game
 - StuffGUI : A program to show off the homemade GUI system

+# Special Functionalities
+- FloatingTabs : Make window tabs float as icons in circles and magnet to the windows sides